-Any course that Illinois Wesleyan University considers to be less than .75 course units will not satisfy a general education, major, or minor requirement.
+Any course that Illinois Wesleyan University considers to be less than .66 course units will not satisfy a Shared Curriculum, major, or minor requirement.

 Course credits with grades below a "C" will not transfer to Illinois Wesleyan University.
 Pass/fail graded courses will not be accepted.